constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/guided_link_traversal.md

 Given,
-the boolean representation of the `tree:Relation` and the SPARQL filter expression that is already a boolean expression, the query engine can evaluate if the combination of those two expressions is solvable, hence discriminate if the relation should be followed if there are possible solutions to this boolean expression.
+the boolean representation of the `tree:Relation` and the SPARQL filter expression that is already a boolean expression, a solver can evaluate if the combination of those two expressions is resolvable, like in [our open source implementation](https://github.com/constraintAutomaton/comunica-feature-link-traversal/tree/feature/time-filtering-tree-sparqlee-implementation) where we evaluate the solution domain of the equation to find the solvability, hence discriminating the certain non-contribution relations.